DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Discussion Conclusion

 CNNs are among the most widely used deep learning architectures in medical image analysis, consistently demonstrating strong performance across various disease recognition tasks.
 However, their effectiveness is highly dependent on the characteristics of the training data, which can significantly hinder their generalizability in real-world applications.
 In this study, we investigated this dependency from an architectural perspective and conducted a systematic analysis to identify the key factors contributing to these limitations.

 To this end, we introduced the HCTP dataset and incorporated the CSAW and VinDr datasets, which consist of mammography images acquired using GE, Hologic, and Siemens devices, respectively.
 We compared pixel intensity distributions across devices to highlight domain-level differences.
 We employed a CNN-based deep learning model pretrained on a large dataset comprising images from Hologic and Siemens devices.
 Evaluation with this pretrained model demonstrated that applying test-time BN statistics on the VinDr dataset significantly improved PR-AUC performance.
 Furthermore, when a distribution shift was induced in the CSAW dataset, test-time BN statistics effectively restored the model’s performance.
 To better understand how the moving averages of BN statistics contribute to performance degradation under distributional shifts, we analyzed the data flow through the model’s layers.
-Our analysis of the input distributions to the global module layers revealed that training-time BN statistics compress feature distributions into a narrower range on the normalized CSAW inputs, causing information loss when the target domain differs significantly.
+Our analysis of the input distributions to the global module layers showed that training-time BN statistics compress feature distributions into a narrower range on the normalized CSAW inputs, causing information loss when the target domain differs significantly.
 In contrast, using test-time BN statistics helped preserve feature variability and recover performance on distributionally altered inputs.
 The saliency maps, used for visual comparison, provide high-level support for this conclusion.
+Our further analysis of the real-world distributions in the HCTP, VinDr, and CSAW datasets also aligns with these observations.
 These findings highlight the critical role of BN statistics in mitigating performance degradation under distributional shifts and demonstrate their effectiveness in preserving model accuracy on out-of-distribution data.